andr-ew/reversesea/README.md

 ## problem 2

-the most common way to store this kind of data in lua are tables, however tables are [mutable](https://en.wikipedia.org/wiki/Immutable_object), meaning that in order to store multiple versions of a table, you have to make a full copy of the table every time. this is sort of a hasstle, and also not the most efficient use of resources.
+the most common way to store this kind of data in lua are tables, however tables are [mutable](https://en.wikipedia.org/wiki/Immutable_object), meaning that in order to store multiple versions of a table, you have to make a full copy of the table every time. this is sort of a hassle, and also not the most efficient use of resources.

 ## solution 2